Alexoner/dsa/language/cpp/tools.md

     gdb <binary file> core

-### ld.so
+### ld.so & ld

     man 8 ld.so
+    man ld

+#### LD_PRELOAD

-`LD_PRELOAD` environment variable can be used to override functions in other libraries.
+`LD_PRELOAD` environment variable can be used to override functions in other libraries, including `libc` system calls.

 For example, setting to enable `leak sanitizer` we can do this:

     LD_PRELOAD=/usr/lib/x86_64-linux-gnu/liblsan.so.0 ./a.out

-For example, a sandbox environment can be created by overriding system calls.
+A sandbox environment can be created by overriding system calls with environment variable `LD_PRELOAD`.

+#### ld --wrap=symbol

+Use a wrapper function for symbol.
+Any undefined reference to symbol will be resolved to "__wrap_symbol".
+Any undefined reference to "__real_symbol" will be resolved to symbol.

+This can be used to provide a wrapper for a system function.
+The wrapper function should be called "__wrap_symbol".
+If it wishes to call the system function, it should call
+"__real_symbol".

+Here is a trivial example:

+    void *
+    __wrap_malloc (size_t c)
+    {
+      printf ("malloc called with %zu\n", c);
+      return __real_malloc (c);
+    }

+If you link other code with this file using --wrap malloc, then all calls to "malloc" will call the function "__wrap_malloc" instead.
+The call to "__real_malloc" in "__wrap_malloc" will call the real "malloc" function.

+You may wish to provide a "__real_malloc" function as well, so that links without the --wrap option will succeed.
+If you do this, you should not put the definition of "__real_malloc" in the same file as "__wrap_malloc"; if you do, the assembler may resolve the call before the linker has a chance to wrap it to "malloc".

 Linux administrative tools